 Two Pumps for the Body Man

-Set in Saudi Arabia, Two Pumps did for American diplomacy and the War on Terror what Catch-22 did for military logic in World War II: The enemy can’t kill us if our institutions kill us first.
+Set in Saudi Arabia, Two Pumps does for American diplomacy and the War on Terror what Catch-22 did for military logic during the Second World War: The enemy can’t kill us if our institutions kill us first.

 Jeff Mutton walks the diplomatic beat protecting American officials in Saudi Arabia.
 An expert with guns and knives, grenades and rockets, he’s survived assaults and sieges, stabbings and chokeholds, car bombs, carjackings, criminal hits, and countless other enemy threats.
 But instinct tells Mutton the menace he now faces dwarfs all these killers combined.
 The fool!—his foot fetish has him in hot water again.

 Part soft-boiled noir, part literary satire, Two Pumps for the Body Man is an unserious look at a serious situation, a grim reminder that no matter how high the barricade, how sharp the razor wire, there is no front line to the War on Terror.
 And the enemy is everywhere, even within.